anekar/Job_Skills/README.md

 4. Starting analyzing

 # Data Collecting process
-The dataframe has been collected by Kaggle platform.
+The dataframe has been collected by Kaggle platform, in order to

 # Data Cleaning process
 In this phase of the project specific duties must be done such as: